mircealungu/reconstruction/4_Dynamic_Analysis.md

 ## Limitations of Dynamic Analysis

 - Limited by execution coverage
 	> Dynamic analysis is related to testing and shares the same disadvantages.
-All the conclusions you draw are valid only with respect to the given input.
-When it comes to architecture, however, we are generally in- terested in all possible behavior.
-(Koshcke, What architects should know about reverse engineering and reengineering )
+	> All the conclusions you draw are valid only with respect to the given input.
+When it comes to architecture, however, we are generally interested in all possible behavior.
+(Koshcke, ***What architects should know about reverse engineering and reengineering*** )

 - A program does not reach an execution point... => no data (e.g. Word but user never uses the print option)